-Governmental Funds - The focus of Interlochen Public Library's governmental funds are to provide information on near-term inflows, outflows, and balances of spendable resources.
+Governmental Funds - The focus of Interlochen Public Library's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the Library's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for discretionary use as they represent the portion of fund balance which has not yet been limited to use for a particular purpose by either an external party, the Library itself, or a group or individual that has been delegated authority to assign resources for use for particular purposes by the Library Board.

-At December 31, 2019, Interlochen Public Library's governmental funds reported a fund balance of \$79,337, an increase of \$64,524 in comparison with the prior year. \$76,470 of this amount constitutes an unassigned fund balance.
-The remainder of the fund balance is either nonspendable, restricted, committed, or assigned to indicate that it is 1) not in spendable form, 2) legally required to be maintained intact, 3) restricted for particular purposes, 4) committed for particular purposes, or 5) assigned for particular purposes.
+At December 31, 2020, Interlochen Public Library's governmental funds reported a fund balance of \$112,910, an increase of \$33,573 in comparison with the prior year. \$109,954 of this amount constitutes an unassigned fund balance.
+The remainder of the fund balance is either nonspendable, restricted, committed, or assigned to indicate that it is 1) not in spendable form (\$2,956), 2) legally required to be maintained intact, 3) restricted for particular purposes, 4) committed for particular purposes, or 5) assigned for particular purposes.

 General Fund - The General Fund is the main operating fund of the Library.
-The General Fund increased its fund balance by \$32,177 which brings the fund balance to \$79,337.
-Of the General Fund's fund balance, \$76,470 of it is unassigned.
-The increase in fund balance was due to conservative spending
+The General Fund increased its fund balance by \$33,573 which brings the fund balance to \$112,910.
+Of the General Fund's fund balance, \$109,954 of it is unassigned.
+The increase in fund balance was due to conservative spending.